Ikea Bookshelf to Storage Bench in 10 Min.

 Leg screws on to the bracket into the center hole.
 These are basically adjustable legs.... so if you have to level things out you can....
 I just put them all the way to the bottom.

 4x legs installed.
 Not going to be enough.
 Lets go 8x!

-Final product upright with the baskets put back in.
+Final product in place, with the baskets put back in.

 We might throw some pillows or a cushion along the top to "encourage seating".

 If you wanted to... add taller legs to make it a side table... or add a simple wooden frame instead of legs.
-Lets of options.
+Lots of options.